 Ornamental turning combines general woodturning with an array of tools and techniques not found on a standard wood lathe.
 In plain turning, the work spins on a lathe while a tool is held in place to make a cut.
 In ornamental turning, the work is typically fixed in place while a spinning tool is used to make a cut.
-Then the work is repositioned and the next cut is made one after another until the entire surface is decorated.
-For more than two hundred years, ornamental lathes have been used to create objects in many shapes—elliptical, multi-centered, helical, rectilinear, swash and other non-circular geometric forms.
+Then the work is repositioned and the next cut is made, one after another until the entire surface is decorated.
+For more than four hundred years, ornamental lathes have been used to create objects in many shapes—elliptical, multi-centered, helical, rectilinear, swash and other non-circular geometric forms.
 The result combines ingenuity with precision machinery to create items that often go beyond utilitarian objects into the realm of decorative arts.
 It's a fascinating hobby where you're likely to meet devotees intrigued by a nearly forgotten craft, antique machinery enthusiasts, and woodturners pushing the limits of turned wood design.
 If this sounds interesting to you, you can find out more at these websites:

 The rose engine was invented nearly five hundred years ago.
 It differs from a regular lathe in that the headstock contains a series of patterned discs (called rosettes) that rock back and forth on a pivot as the work is rotated.
 It's different than indexed work (described above) because a spinning cutter is used to decorate the surface while the work is slowly spinning.
-These days, rose engine turning is often called ornamental turning.
+These days, rose engine turning is often just called ornamental turning.
 One kind of rose engine work known as guilloché (or engine turning) is a type of engraving most commonly associated with the renowned imperial eggs made by Fabergé in the late 1800s.
-The rose engine turned objects I make stem from an earlier tradition of creating intricate designs in small boxes and vessels, but with a contemporary aesthetic.
+The rose engine turned objects I make stem from an earlier tradition of creating intricate designs in small wooden boxes and vessels, but with a contemporary aesthetic.

-After years of programming pages and pushing pixels, my creativity craved a hands-on outlet.
+After years of "programming pages and pushing pixels," my creativity craved a hands-on outlet.
 I explored a range of craft over several years that led to a natural affinity with wood and the process of sculpting on the lathe.

 Early in my woodturning, I became particularly interested in surface decoration.
 When I first saw ornamental turned boxes in a craft gallery, I was intrigued—in part, because I had no idea how they were made.
 In my pursuit to learn more, I was given the opportunity to try out a rose engine lathe and was hooked.
 Then, the search was on!